icarus612/daedalus-mono/boilerplate-md/README.md

 ## My Website

 For a more curated experience and in-depth insights about my work and interests, check out my personal website at [devicarus.com](https://devicarus.com).

+- **Portfolio**: Discover my professional work, personal projects, and contributions to the developer community.
+- **Blog**: Read my thoughts on the latest in tech, development tips, and more.
+- **Contact Information**: Reach out to me for project collaborations, freelance opportunities, or just to say hi!

 ## Stay Connected